scientific-python/blog.scientific-python.org/content/posts/optree/pytrees/index.md

 ### PyTree Origins

 Originally, the concept of PyTrees was developed by the [JAX](https://docs.jax.dev/en/latest/) project to make nested collections of JAX arrays work transparently at the "JIT-boundary" (the JAX JIT toolchain does not know about Python containers, only about JAX Arrays).
-However, PyTrees were quickly adopted by AI researchers for broader use-cases: semantically grouping layers of weights and biases in e.g. a list of named tuples (or dictionaries) is a common pattern in the JAX-AI-world, see the following (pseudo) Python snippet:
+However, PyTrees were quickly adopted by AI researchers for broader use-cases: semantically grouping layers of weights and biases in a list of named tuples (or dictionaries) is a common pattern in the JAX-AI-world, see the following (pseudo) Python snippet:

 ```python
 from typing import NamedTuple, Callable